NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 -------------

 .. note: At one point I tried to use s-coords but it wasn't working.
-Perhaps it would work not that the boundary problems are fixed.
+Perhaps it would work now that the boundary problems are fixed.
 I did not investigate it though.
 However I leave these s-coordinate namelist options here because they will be useful when I need s-coordinates to work in v4.